neondatabase/neon/pageserver/src/layered_repository/README.md

 - Open - a layer where new WAL records can be appended to.
 - Closed - a layer that is read-only, no new WAL records can be appended to it
-- Historical: synonym for closed
+- Historic: synonym for closed
-- InMemory: A layer that is kept only in memory, and needs to be rebuilt from WAL on pageserver start
+- InMemory: A layer that needs to be rebuilt from WAL on pageserver start.
+To avoid OOM errors, InMemory layers can be spilled to disk into ephemeral file.
 - OnDisk: A layer that is stored on disk.
 If its end-LSN is older than disk_consistent_lsn, it is known to be fully flushed and fsync'd to local disk.
 - Frozen layer: an in-memory layer that is Closed.

+TODO: Clarify the difference between Closed, Historic and Frozen.

 There are two kinds of OnDisk layers:
 - ImageLayer represents an image or a snapshot of a 10 MB relish segment, at one particular LSN.